 • Operational & Data Management: Agents are also described performing internal tasks, including data processing, synchronization between systems, and managing data discrepancies.
 This points towards their potential role in enhancing data quality and streamlining back-office functions often associated with enterprise systems.

 While this capability spectrum is impressive, it’s a significant leap from the task-specific automation offered by technologies like Robotic Process Automation (RPA).
+Longitudinal data and field-tested perspectives highlight that such leaps often come with underappreciated adoption hurdles.

 The Criticality of Foundations: Data and Process